sharkdp/bat/README.md

 ## Troubleshooting

+### Garbled output

+If an input file contains color codes or other ANSI escape sequences, `bat` will have problems performing syntax highlighting and text wrapping, and thus the output can become garbled.
+When displaying such files it is recommended to disable both syntax highlighting and wrapping by passing the `--color=never --wrap=never` options to `bat`.

 ### Terminals & colors

 `bat` handles terminals *with* and *without* truecolor support.
 However, the colors in most syntax